Blog

 • You’re part of the problem not the solution: the nation’s obsession with property is pricing out first time buyers and lower income earners, breaking up rural communities for holiday lets and building on green belt land to meet the growing demand.

-It’s not that I’m again property; I’ve been a beneficiary of strong growth myself and it can be a useful asset to provide long term income but I believe too many people are blinkered into believing it is the only appropriate asset to hold when other alternatives may be more favourable.
+It’s not that I’m against property; I’ve been a beneficiary of strong growth myself and it can be a useful asset to provide long term income but I believe too many people are blinkered into believing it is the only appropriate asset to hold when other alternatives may be more favourable.